Eóin Tennyson: Member of the Legislative Assembly

-Tennyson was elected as a Member of the Legislative Assembly (MLA) for Upper Bann in the 2022 Assembly election, outpolling the leader of the Ulster Unionist Party and gaining a seat at the expense of the SDLP's Dolores Kelly.
+Tennyson was elected as a Member of the Legislative Assembly (MLA) for Upper Bann in the 2022 Assembly election, outpolling the leader of the Ulster Unionist Party (UUP) and gaining a seat at the expense of the Social Democratic and Labour Party's (SDLP) Dolores Kelly.
 He polled 6,440 (11.5%) first-preference votes, increasing Alliance's share by 6.2% on the previous Assembly election.
 Tennyson became the first non-designated politician to be elected for the Upper Bann constituency.
 At 23-years-old, he also became the youngest MLA elected to the Assembly, and gained the unofficial title of Baby of the House.
 He is the third openly gay MLA to serve, joining his party colleagues John Blair and Andrew Muir.

 During the course of the 2022 campaign, Tennyson faced abuse and intimidation.
 On one occasion, he was verbally abused and told to leave a 'Protestant area' when canvassing in Lurgan.

-At a sitting of the Assembly on 30 May 2022, Tennyson accused the Democratic Unionist Party of treating the public as "leverage", after the party refused to assent to the election of a Speaker and blocked formation of an Assembly in protest over the Northern Ireland Protocol.
+At a sitting of the Assembly on 30 May 2022, Tennyson accused the Democratic Unionist Party (DUP) of treating the public as "leverage", after the party refused to assent to the election of a Speaker and blocked formation of an Assembly in protest over the Northern Ireland Protocol.
 He subsequently called on the Secretary of State for Northern Ireland to stop the salaries of MLAs who refused to enter the Assembly in order to incentivise the DUP to "get back to work".
+Following the restoration of devolution in February 2024, Tennyson was appointed to the Committee for Finance and became a member of the Northern Ireland Policing Board.

+He contested Upper Bann at the 2024 general election, coming third, with a small increase in his vote by 0.7%.

+Deputy Leader of the Alliance Party

+On 24 September 2024, Tennyson announced that he was nominated as a candidate in the 2024 Alliance Party deputy leadership election.
+While it was initially expected he would run unopposed, South Belfast MLA Kate Nicholl also put her name forward for the position.
+In a campaign announcement video uploaded to X, Tennyson stated that "my candidacy is not about a change in direction, but a change in gear.
+I'm keen to build on the momentum left behind by Stephen [Farry] and his enormous legacy and to work with Naomi [Long] and our vibrant leadership team to grow the party even further."

+Tennyson was elected Deputy Leader of the Alliance Party on 8 October 2024.
+He said working with party leader Naomi Long is an "important role" that he was excited to begin.